Sergey Nabokov: Arrest and death

 Despite precautionary measures, Sergey was arrested by the Gestapo in 1941 on charges of having homosexual contacts forbidden by paragraph 175 of the German Penal Code.
 After five months in prison, he was released due to lack of evidence, thanks to the efforts of his cousin Oni (Sofia Dmitrievna Fazold, née Nabokova, 1899–1982, elder sister of the composer Nicolas Nabokov) and was put under observation.
 After this incident, Sergey began to openly criticize the Nazi authorities in daily conversations.

 On 24 November 1943, Sergey Nabokov was arrested again on charges of "statements hostile to the state" and "Anglo-Saxon sympathies" and on 15 December was sent to KL Neuengamme, where he was given the number 28631.
 The exact reason for his second arrest is unknown.
 Vladimir wrote that his brother was arrested as a "British spy".
 Some of Sergey's camp inmates claimed that he tried to hide a shot-down English pilot.
 Eyewitnesses said that Sergey showed exceptional resistance, helped the weak, and shared food and clothing.

 On 9 January 1945, four months before the liberation of the concentration camp, Sergey Nabokov died of dysentery and hunger.
-Ivan Nabokov (the son Nicolas Nabokov and cousin of Vladimir and Sergey) remembered that, after the war, people called the family to tell them of Sergey's brave behavior in the camp.
+Ivan Nabokov (the son of Nicolas Nabokov and cousin of Vladimir and Sergey) remembered that, after the war, people called the family to tell them of Sergey's brave behavior in the camp.

 Hermann Thieme was also arrested, and sent to the front in Africa.
 At the end of the war, he lived in his castle, taking care of his disabled sister, and died in 1972.